Life Support Is Failing: The Medicaid Crisis Already Affects Everyone You Know

 What Families Are Facing Isn’t Sustainable

-šŸ’ø Parents leaving the workforce entirely
+šŸ’ø Parents leave the workforce

 And when families are pushed to the edge, everyone feels the impact—from workforce shortages to lost productivity to increased demand on emergency services.